 This mosque has a height of 23 meters with two entrances on the north and east with a cylindrical dome like a drum with artistic carvings.

 While for the southern part, there is a tower with a height of up to 73 meters.
 This mosque is so thick with Mamluk architecture.
 This style became a representation of the Mamluk Islamic dynasty that had ruled Egypt and Syria throughout the 13th century.
 Abu Abbas al-Mursi Mosque located in the Anfoushi area of Alexandria.

 Alexandria Great Library

 If you want to know everything about Alexandria, you can come to this museum.
-Formerly the Library of Alexandria or known as the Alexandria Library was once the largest library in the world.
+Formerly the Library of Alexandria or known as the Alexandria Library, was once the most extensive library in the world.

-The museum, which was built in the early 3rd century BC during the reign of Ptolemy II of Egypt, was originally a center of science for hellenistics.
-But now, the library that has been named the biggest in the world is turning fungi into comfortable reading places and storing 400,000 to 700,000 important and historic texts in the form of papyrus made from plants that thrive in swamps along the river Nile.
-In addition, this library also has other important collections such as religious manuscripts including rare copies of the Qur’an.
+The museum, which built in the early 3rd century BC during the reign of Ptolemy II of Egypt, was originally a center of science for Hellenistic.
+But now, the world’s most extensive library has become a library and holds 400,000 to 700,000 critical and historical texts in the form of papyrus made from plants that thrive in marshes along the Nile.
+Besides, this library also has other essential collections such as religious manuscripts, including rare copies of the Qur’an.

 That is a recommendation for tourist attractions in Egypt that must be visited because most of them are religious tourism and cultural history.
 For those who are curious, maybe you can try a tour of the area above.